-Over 50km. of well maintained motor able roads are
+Over 50km. of well maintained motor able roads are operational and more

-major role in communicating with citizens and providing round the clock
+communicating with citizens and providing round the clock services.

-A round the clock Lavasa Citizen Contact Centre that has been set up
+Around the clock Lavasa Citizen Call Centre has been operational since

 The City Management Services (CMS) Department is equally dynamic in

 currently divided into seven specialist divisions including Customer

-Services, Public Safety & Security, Enterprise Utilities,
+Services, Public Safety & Security, Enterprise Utilities, Public Works,

-The City Management Services Department will slowly evolve into a new
+The City Management Services Department envisions to slowly evolve into

 Lavasa continues to regularly monitor environmental aspects such as air